Art by Victor Ehikhamenor

 One night, as he prepared to leave, she rolled over to him and split herself, exposing her core.
 Ignoring her, he left.
 Wide open now and wide-awake, she let her fluids dribble out.
 She shook herself from side to side.
 She thought of forests, dark and deep.
 Of woods where she remembered sleep.
 She recalled how she had blossomed—the pride of plants, the prize of leaves.

-And then she remembered that she was a fruit.
+And then she remembered she was a fruit.
 Delectable, edible, luscious, divine.
 Coveted, fully ripe.
-One who bore seeds that sprouted roots.
+One who bore seeds, which in turn sprouted roots.
 From that deep source—the seed—would bloom lands and nations.
 Rains would nourish her, rivers would bear witness with their flow.
 The breath of the earth resided in her.
 She contained skies.
 She was the womb that held a universe.